 - Acamprosate (Campral)

-For example, inpatient alcohol addiction treatment programs require their patients to live in rehab facilities while receiving care.
+For example, inpatient treatment programs require their patients to live in rehab facilities while receiving care.
 This is because inpatient rehab programs provide their patients with 24/7 care and monitoring.
+Individuals live in a highly structured environment while attending behavioral therapies targeted at helping them overcome alcohol use disorder.

-Thus, individuals that don’t have much support at home and/or don’t have healthy home lives should receive inpatient alcohol addiction treatment.
-People that can’t avoid drinking alcohol when not actively in treatment sessions should also receive inpatient alcohol addiction treatment.
+Thus, individuals that don’t have much support at home and/or don’t have healthy home lives should receive inpatient treatment.
+People that can’t avoid drinking alcohol when not actively in treatment sessions should also receive inpatient treatment.
+This way they will have the support they need to stop drinking.

 Types of Inpatient Alcohol Addiction Treatment